nlibassi-lewisville/setback-measurement/README.md

 Then, when finished, aggregate all ‘near tables’ into a single results table

 This seems to resolve the problem of shared boundaries, but if near tables will be aggregated, original OIDs have to be tracked very carefully

+UPDATE 1/21:

+The above worked (mostly) as expected but also required a test to see if the street segment nearest to each parcel segment is parallel to parcel segment...

+...that also generally worked, but in some cases, a parcel boundary shared between two parcels was found to be parallel with a street not running alongside the parcel but perpendicular to the street running alongside the parcel...

+...so the need to first check for shared parcel boundaries arose.

+Revised process:

+1. add and populate 'shared_boundary' field to parcel line segments in prep_data.py
+    - input: parcel polygons
+    - output: parcel lines with 'shared_boundary' field populated
+2. for each parcel:
+    - clip streets to get only those streets inside buffer around parcel
+    - after joining streets and parcels (parcel_street_join where features represent parcel segments but also have attributes from streets table), add and populate 'is_parallel_to_street'
+    - generate near table for all parcel segments and
+        - add 'facing street' info for those that have value of 1 in 'is_parallel_to_street' field and value of 0 in 'shared_boundary' field
+        - add 'other side' info for those that value of 1 in 'shared_boundary' field (and value of 0 in 'is_parallel_to_street' field??)
+    - transform table to get info on all sides into a single row/record
+3. aggregate output near tables